zhaohuic/Docs/docs/Software/programming/python/conda.md

 Verifying transaction: done
 Executing transaction: done
 ```
-Check to see if tensorflow can be loaded
+Check to see if TensorFlow can be loaded
 ```
 (tf) login1-41 ~ >: python
 Python 3.9.13 (main, Oct 13 2022, 21:15:33)